njgibbon/njgibbon/README.md

 As I get older & wiser 🧙 I'm less attached to particular tools & products in general but I do like working in & aroud the kubernetes ecosystem ☸️🌍.

+I advocate for fair worker treatment & encourage a jolly :santa:, empathetic environment.
+High-performance does not need to be unkind!

 Outside of technology I like dogs 🐕🐕‍🦺, health :herb::muscle:, football :soccer:, reading :scroll: & lots of normal things :tv::cocktail:.

 Thank you for taking the time! :beers: